build2-packaging/nvidia-cuda-toolkit/cuda-nvrtc/README.md

-# libnvrtc - A C library
+# cuda-nvrtc - A C library

 > **NOTE:**
 This package is not open source and does not contain any source code.
 Instead,